 In many ways, the Abbey does everything the Park Tool does, but with a near-guaranteed lifetime service life and a smoother, easier operation.
 In particular, the Paul Components quick-release is incredibly nice to use.

 The Abbey tool is nearly perfect, but there are three areas in which it’s clearly beaten by the Park.
 Switching it from the quick-release to thru-axle is marginally more of a fiddle with more small parts to trade back and forth.
 Its metal build quality means its heavier.
 And then there’s the price, which is over triple the cost of the Park.
-On this note, I’m told Abbey is working on a version of this tool that trades the Paul Components skewer for a more generic one, which will no doubt bring the price down.

 Feedback Sports is best known for its workstands, but the Colorado company recently made the leap into cycling tools and even more recently bought the rights to Butter’s popular chain cleaner design.
 Also designed in Colorado, the Butter B1 was arguably the first professional-grade chain cleaner on the market, and Feedback only improved on it.
 Made with a mix of machined aluminium, stainless steel, and Delrin, this tool has an heirloom-like quality much like the Abbey.